This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are colorectal polyps?

 Colorectal polyps are small growths of tissue in the lining of the colon and rectum.
-Most polyps are hyperplastic polyps and are usually benign (noncancerous).
+Most polyps are usually benign (not cancer).
 Certain types of polyps, called adenomatous polyps, may turn into cancer.

 The exact cause of colorectal polyps is unknown.
 The following may increase your risk: